 So here’s the thing.
-I’m the first one to stick my hand up in the air and declare myself a complete and utter loser, for multiple things in life, but in this case for being THAT person who would choose a nice cup of tea over vodka shots.
-I’ll take the complete mickey out of myself for the joy I get from sitting down with a nice brew, a biscuit (or five), putting my feet up, and watching This Morning, and I’m more than aware that I’m probably old before my time.
+I’m the first one to stick my hand up in the air and declare myself a complete and utter loser, for multiple things in life, but in this case for being THAT person who would always choose a nice cup of tea over vodka shots.
+I’ll take the complete mickey out of myself for the joy I get from sitting down with a brew, a biscuit (or five), putting my feet up, and watching This Morning, and I’m more than aware that I’m probably old before my time.

-I’m not gonna lie, I just took a moment to read back what I’ve written and reflect on the fact that I’m twenty two years old and sitting here writing a blog post about my favourite tea and biscuits.
 But you know what?
 I stand by my belief that the humble tea and biscuit break is completely under-rated, and I can almost guarantee that I’m not alone in this.
 LET US ALL ENJOY TEA AND BISCUITS WITHOUT SOCIETAL JUDGEMENT.

 In line with that, it just so happens that I am allergic to life.

 It’s great.
 My food allergies are kind of complex, but as a rough overview… I have a severe peanut allergy (anaphylaxis) so must avoid peanuts, including traces, at all costs.
 Then I have a ‘normal’ nut allergy (oral allergy syndrome), meaning I can’t eat tree nuts but can eat *may contains* products, provided this definition doesn’t include peanuts.
 This is the bit that confuses people the most, since different manufacturers have different guidelines on what constitutes ‘nuts’ in their warnings: I can eat *may contain nuts* for some brands, such as Sainsbury’s, but not others, such as Tesco, due to differences in labelling regulations.
 THEN I have milk intolerance: pretty straightforward, I avoid milk but don’t avoid *may contains*.
-We’ve found that yeast, soya egg white and a few others are not my friends due to my awesome immune system, and whilst I don’t strictly avoid these, I try to limit my intake of them.
+We’ve found that yeast, egg white and a few others are not my friends due to my awesome immune system, and whilst I don’t strictly avoid these, I try to limit my intake of them.
 Finally, I have no problem at all with gluten, but most of the foods I eat just happen to be gluten free.
 Phew.
 Got all that?
 Me neither.

 Anyway, here’s the important bit and a huge disclaimer before I get to the all-important snack guide.
 The foods I mention below are safe for me; no peanuts, but may contain traces of tree nuts and milk, and many of them contain other allergens.
 Labels change all the time: if you choose to purchase any of these foods, PLEASE check the labels and do your own research into the manufacturer before consuming.
 If you’re in any doubt, don’t risk it.
 Easier said than done I know, but it’s not worth it, even for the most delicious looking biscuit.

-Tetley Original with Alpro Oat Milk, with Lovemore Digestive Biscuits
+Yorkshire Tea with Alpro Oat Milk, with Lovemore Digestive Biscuits

 I’m sure it’ll come as no surprise that my day doesn’t begin until I’ve had my first cuppa.
-Tetley Original gives me life, and for me personally, oat milk is my non-dairy alternative of choice.
+Yorkshire Tea gives me life, and for me personally, oat milk is my non-dairy alternative of choice.
 Choice of brand is important here: I’ve found that Oatly oat milk curdles in hot drinks (and yes, that’s as appetising as it sounds), so I always choose Alpro when I can; to me, it tastes the most natural.
 A nice big cuppa and a cheeky Lovemore digestive biscuit?
 Excellent start to the day.

 Chill-Out Mode: Tetley Pure Green Tea with Lovemore Custard Creams

 If you’re going for more of a productive vibe, I’ll always recommend a Twinings Pure Peppermint Tea.
-I first gave this a go when I read online that peppermint tea helps to alleviate migraines and whilst I don’t know if that ever actually worked for me, I did find that I liked the taste: refreshing and not too sweet.
+I first gave this a go when I read online that peppermint tea helps to alleviate migraines and whilst I don’t know if that ever actually worked for me, I did find that I liked the taste: refreshing and not too overwhelmingly sweet.
 Dove’s Farm Freee Chocolate Chip Oat Bar is a relatively new addition to my life, but it’s honestly a multiple allergy sufferer’s DREAM.
-I first discovered them when one was in my complementary meal pack aboard the Eurostar on my recent trip to Paris, and I legitimately nearly cried when I realised that 1) this was something I could actually eat, and 2) it tasted AMAZING, without creating the crumbly mess that can sometimes arise when tackling a snack bar on public transport.
+I first discovered them when one was in my Eurostar meal pack on my recent trip to Paris, and I legitimately nearly cried when I realised that 1) this was something I could actually eat, and 2) it tasted AMAZING, without creating the crumbly mess that can sometimes arise when tackling a snack bar on public transport.
 10/10 would recommend.
 I’ve actually just paused in writing this blog post so I can go and order myself some more.

 Teapigs Snooze Sleepy Tea with Lovemore O’Chocos